 CVC 353, 15278(a), 27903 and Section 32000.5 - Hazardous Material Violations (Infraction)

-We have had a lot of success handling these types of charges for our CDL clients over the years - visit our Winning Traffic Cases for a detailed listing of many of the case successes!
+We have had a lot of success handling these types of charges for our CDL clients over the years - visit our Client Success Stories for a detailed listing of our case victories!

 In California, you would also lose your license for "serious traffic" violations for at least 60-days for 2 serious traffic violations within a 3-year period involving a CMV, and for at least 120-days for 3 or more serious traffic violations within a 3-year period involving a CMV.
 Serious violations are as follows: